UTRA-ART/Line-Detection-1819/README.md

 This repository implements the vision pipeline for lane detection used in UTRA's autonomous rover team (ART).

+## Dependencies
+* Python 3.5
+* OpenCV 3.0.0 or higher

 # How to use this repository
 All the code is contained within `main.py`.
 Running it will process the images in `input_images/` and return the images with the detected lanes annotated onto them, found in `test/`.

-## Dependencies
-* Python 3.5
-* OpenCV 3.0.0 or higher
+To ensure OpenCV is installed
+1. Run `import cv2` in python3
+2. It should return with no errors

+Run main.py as `python3 main.py` on the bash terminal to execute line detection

 # Implementation details
 The lane detection is comprised of two parts: